Skip to main content

 With personalization becoming an increasingly key area for many marketing teams, Anjun discussed the topic of personalization versus scale, noting that "it’s a very complex area".

-For Herculano, product personalization is at a stage that is still considered niche, but it will "move to a place over 3-4 years where we will see mass personalization at scale, beyond a marketing initiative."
 He gave the example of a company in Thailand, which seven years ago was already working on a technology that can 'implant' a product onto a Netflix show.
 "The actors would be holding a green bottle and that bottle would change depending on where the consumer is, and then they would have the potential for instant shopping," he explained.
 "That, for me, is true personalization.
 I think it's only the start of it."

 Hannah commented on THG Ingenuity's personalization work with Quality Street, pointing out that "the increase in AOV and perceived value through doing it [personalization] and the ability to acquire new customers right now through personalization is massive."
 "I think for us the value can be seen in the ability to command a much higher selling price," she said.